 Advanced practice providers, are clearly highly qualified individuals.
 They play an important role in healthcare teams, offering specialized services in areas such as women’s health, pediatrics, oncology, cardiology, endocrinology, urgent care and primary care.
 Importantly, these providers give patients the individualized attention and treatment they deserve including the ability to diagnose, treat and prescribe medications.

 Committed to Your Healthcare

 Advanced Practice Providers share a commitment to positive health outcomes.
 As part of your medical team, they ensure continuity of care and individualized treatment.
-At Intermountain Healthcare, we are proud to count nurse practitioners, midwives and physician assistants among our network of professionals.
+At Intermountain Healthcare, we are proud to count nurse practitioners and physician assistants among our network of professionals.
 They give you the best healthcare possible.